UniversalScientificTechnologies/SPACEDOS02/README.md

 ![ISS radiation map](/doc/src/img/ISS_radiation_map.png)

-The following spectrum is a cumulative sum of all the measured particles.
+The following spectrum is a cumulative sum of all the measured particles during the flight.

 ![ISS radiation spectra](/doc/src/img/iss_flight_spectra.png)